AppSecure-nrw/security-belts/yellow/unit-tests-for-security-features.md

 # Unit Tests for Security Features

 Test functionality of security-related features like authentication, and authorization with unit tests.

+## Benefits

+- Arising vulnerabilities due to faulty code changes in security features can be found immediately.

+## Assessment

+- Provide your unit tests for your security features and explain some of them.

+## Examples

 [OWASP Testing Guide](https://owasp.org/www-project-web-security-testing-guide) provides some general starting points you should cover:

 - [4.4.7 Testing for Weak Password Policy](https://owasp.org/www-project-web-security-testing-guide/v42/4-Web_Application_Security_Testing/04-Authentication_Testing/07-Testing_for_Weak_Password_Policy.html)
   - test for known passwords like $company2021, admin, $projcetName, 123456, aaa